JoycexChan/Joyce-s-Biomedical-Pipelines/12_Knowledge_Extraction_Workflow_Whisper.md

 > **Use AI to reduce the amount of human attention required, not to eliminate human control over information.**

-This turns a long training video from a one-time viewing experience into a reusable knowledge base.
+This turns a long training video experience into a reusable knowledge base.